describo/describo.github.io/src/docs/articles/creating-a-dataset.md

 ::: warning info

 Tradtional Knowledge Labels should only be applied by Indigenous knowledge holders.
+This article and dataset is to show how one can use Describo to do their work.
+It is the responsibility of the user to ensure that they have the appropriate permissions to use the dataset, and any data that they describe with it.

 :::